-The Italian early Baroque ensemble “Ensemble Accordone” was founded in 1984 by two musicologists—composer Guido Morini (born 1959) and tenor Marco Beasley (Italian-English, born 1957).
-In the last decade the duo in collaboration with other musical artists has recorded and released 10 albums.
+The Italian early Baroque ensemble “Ensemble Accordone” was founded in 1984 by two musicologists—composer Guido Morini (b.
+1959) and tenor Marco Beasley (Italian-English, b.
+1957).
+In the last decade the duo, in collaboration with other musical artists, has recorded and released 10 albums.

 The 45-minute opera called Vivifice Spiritus Vitae Vis (Revive the Life Force Spirit) is composed by Moroni and appeared in 2009.
 It is divided into three parts with thirteen chapters and includes a prelude and interlude in Gregorian chant.

 While Ensemble Accordone’s main focus is arranging and performing musical literature mainly of the fifteenth and sixteenth centuries, Vivifice Spiritus Vitae Vis is one of two recent albums by the group conceived from original compositions by Morini.

 In their interpretations, Ensemble Accordone often seeks collaboration with outside musical artists.
 This is also the case for Vivifice Spiritus Vitae Vis, an opera for three soloists, three choirs, organ and basso continuo concertante.
 With texts drawn from the the Old Testament, the first part is called Effuderunt Aquas Nubila (Poured out of murky waters).

 Featured are the Helicon and Euterpe choirs as well as soloists Elisabetta de Mircovich and Claudia Caffagni.
 Special guest musicians include Karen Peeters, Jaap Kruithof, Edwin Derde, and Guido Morini.
 The opera’s conductor is Geert Hendrix.